RagtagOpen/cta-aggregator-docs/source/includes/_events.md

 Name    | Type | Description
 --------- |  ----------- |  -----------
-identifiers | array | A unique string array of identifiers in the format [system name]:[id].
-See the general concepts document for more information about identifiers. start_date | datetime | The start time for the event. end_date | datetime | date  The date for all day events. created_at | datetime | A read-only property representing the date and time the resource was created on the local system. updated_at | datetime |A read-only property representing the date and time the resource was last modified on the local system. title | string | The title of the event.
+identifiers | array | A unique string array of identifiers in the format [system name]:[id]. start_date | datetime | The start time for the event. end_date | datetime | date  The date for all day events. created_at | datetime | A read-only property representing the date and time the resource was created on the local system. updated_at | datetime | A read-only property representing the date and time the resource was last modified on the local system. title | string | The title of the event.
 Intended for public display rather than administrative purposes. description | string |  description of the event, usually displayed publicly.
-May contain text and/or HTML. browser_url | string | A URL string pointing to the publicly available event page on the web. origin_system| string | A human readable identifier of the system where this event was created. (ex: “OSDI System”) featured_image_url| string | A URL string pointing to a publicly available featured image file for this event on the web. free | boolean | Indicator of whether there is a cost associated with attending the event location_id| integer | identifier for location associated with event
+May contain text and/or HTML. browser_url | string | A URL string pointing to the publicly available event page on the web. origin_system | string | A human readable identifier of the system where this event was created. (ex: “OSDI System”) featured_image_url | string | A URL string pointing to a publicly available featured image file for this event on the web. free | boolean | Indicator of whether there is a cost associated with attending the event location_id | integer | Identifier for location associated with event

 For more information on OSDI's Event resource, follow this link:
 [https://opensupporter.github.io/osdi-docs/events.html](https://opensupporter.github.io/osdi-docs/events).